-Storm water discharge monitoring is subject to the following reporting requirements: Analysis of samples must be submitted with second quarter Discharge Monitoring Reports.
-If discharges can be shown to be similar, a plan may be submitted by November 1 of each year preceding sampling to propose any submitted around a solution of a maximum discharges and/or undefed around the around around a solution of a maximum discharges and/or undefed around the around around a solution of a maximum discharges and/or undefed around the around arou If discharges can be snown to be similar, a plan may be submitted by November 1 or each year preceding sampling to propose grouping of similar discharges and/or updated previously submitted groupings.
+Storm water discharge monitoring is subject to the following reporting requirements:

+Analysis of samples must be submitted with second quarter Discharge Monitoring Reports.

+If discharges can be shown to be similar, a plan may be submitted by November 1 of each year preceding sampling to propose grouping of similar discharges and/or updated previously submitted groupings.
 If updating of a previously submitted plan is not necessary, a written notification to the Agency, indicating such is required.
-Upon approval from the Agency, one representative sample for each group may be submitted sample for each group may be submitted.
+Upon approval from the Agency, one representative sample for each group may be submitted.